-Would you expect a building contractor to put an addition onto your house free of charge?
-Do you go to the doctor for medical treatment without paying for his services?
+Would you expect a contractor to remodel your house free of charge?
+Do you go to the doctor without paying for his services?
 Would you go to the store to get food without bringing money to pay for it?
+Of course not — money is a part of every profession.
+So why do so many people have a problem with money and ministry?

-Of course not.
-We understand in our society that work has value — whether someone is providing you a good that you need to survive or a service that will make your life easier, that person deserves to be paid.
-We pay people to show them our appreciation for the time and effort that they have put into serving us, and to enable them to provide well for their own needs.
-This understanding is so deeply rooted in our culture that we would never think to take advantage of someone’s work without offering to pay them.
-Why, then, do some people bristle at the thought of a servant of God making money in ministry?
+All work has value.
+Whether someone provides you a good you need to survive or a service that will make your life easier, you compensate them.
+We pay people to show them our appreciation for their time and effort and to enable them to provide well for their own needs.

-Money and ministry can have a tempestuous relationship.
+When it comes to money and ministry, though, things get awkward.
 It takes money to run a ministry, but many great organizations are limited in their effectiveness by poor financial management.
 Following God’s Master Plan for your money can help with ministry finances.
-But it’s also important to clear up the foolish idea that ministry and money don’t go together.
+But it’s also important to clear up the misunderstanding that money and ministry don’t go together.
 Because the Bible is clear that they do.

-Simply put, if you work in ministry full-time, that work should provide you with a full, livable wage that will support you and your family.
-Even if you work part-time in ministry, it’s not inappropriate to have some sort of financial compensation commensurate with the amount of time and effort that you put into the work.
+If you work in ministry full time, that work should provide you with a livable wage that will support you and your family.
+Even if you work part-time in ministry, you should get some compensation for the amount of time and effort that you put into the work.

-For some authority on this issue, let’s turn to scripture.
-Jesus addresses this issue in Luke 10:5-7, when He gives His disciples instructions on how they should handle the practical aspects of traveling ministry assignments:
+Jesus addresses the tension between money and ministry in Luke 10:5-7, when He gives His disciples instructions on how they should handle the practical aspects of traveling ministry assignments:

 When you enter a house, first say, ‘Peace to this house.’
 6 If someone who promotes peace is there, your peace will rest on them; if not, it will return to you.
 7 Stay there, eating and drinking whatever they give you, for the worker deserves his wages.
 Do not move around from house to house.